ROCm/MIOpen/docs/how-to/use-nhwc-batchnorm-in-pytorch.rst

 Supported configurations
 =================================================

-The following table shows the Batchnorm support for NHWC and NCHW with various data types and modes.
+The following table shows the Batch Normalization support for NHWC and NCHW with various data types and modes.
 It also indicates which backend is used with and without the ``PYTORCH_MIOPEN_SUGGEST_NHWC_BATCHNORM`` environment variable enabled.

 .. note::

-   Mixed mode means that the Batchnorm module has a different type than the inputs, for example, an input or gradient data type of ``FP16`` or ``BF16`` and a Batchnorm type of ``FP32``.
+   Mixed mode means that the Batch Normalization module has a different type than the inputs, for example, an input or gradient data type of ``FP16`` or ``BF16`` and a Batch Normalization type of ``FP32``.
-   If the Batchnorm module has the same data type as the inputs, for instance, an input or gradient data type of ``FP32`` and a Batchnorm module that is also ``FP32``, the mode is "not mixed".
+   If the Batch Normalization module has the same data type as the inputs, for instance, an input or gradient data type of ``FP32`` and a Batch Normalization module that is also ``FP32``, the mode is "not mixed".

 .. csv-table::
-   :header: "Input data type","Memory format","Mode","Mixed/not mixed","Backend with NHWC Batchnorm enabled","Backend with NHWC Batchnorm disabled"
+   :header: "Input data type","Memory format","Mode","Mixed/not mixed","Backend with NHWC Batch Normalization enabled","Backend with NHWC Batch Normalization disabled"
    :widths: 20, 20, 15, 15, 25, 25

    "``float32``","NCHW","1D/2D/3D","not mixed","MIOpen","MIOpen"